-Give yourself about thirty minutes for this mindfulness practice from MBSR expert, Bob Stahl.
+Give yourself about thirty minutes for this mindfulness practice.
 You can do this practice in a seated position, standing, or even lying down.
 Choose a position in which you can be comfortable and alert.

-A Meditation for Working with Anxiety and Stress
+A Meditation for Working with Anxiety and Stress—Bob Stahl

-- Take a moment to thank yourself for being here—for taking this time to be present, to go inside, into your own lives.
+- Take a moment to thank yourself for being here—for taking this time to be present, to go inside, into your own life.

 - Now very gently, withdrawing the awareness from the mindful check-in, let’s bring our attention to the breath: Being mindful of the breath in the abdomen, expanding on an inhalation and falling on an exhalation.
 Breathing in and breathing out with awareness.

 - Now gently withdrawing the awareness from breathing, we’ll shift our focus to a body scan.
 Feeling into this body, into the world of sensations, thoughts, and emotions, and acknowledging whatever is being experienced.
 Whatever arises in the body, or perhaps at times even in the mind and emotions, acknowledging and letting be.